morgueye4/polyglot-zk/README.md

 # polyglot-zk
-zk circuits for proving statements implemented in different ways
+zk circuits for proving statements implemented in different zk languages and proving systems